 Do you take other bike gear?
 Yes!
 We take bike parts, accessories, and clothing in relatively good condition.
 This includes parts like cranks, pedals, chains, brakes, and derailleurs; accessories like car racks, panniers, seat bags, lights, and bells; and clothing like jerseys, shorts, caps, and gloves.
 Used is fine but clean and without holes or severe wear is appreciated.

 How can I volunteer?
-We typically welcome volunteers three times every week: Tuesdays from 4 pm – 8 pm, Thursdays from 4 pm – 8 pm, and Saturdays from 9 am to 12 pm at our warehouse.
-Before you come, please check our Facebook to confirm that the session you want to come to is definitely happening, as sometimes we have to cancel for various reasons.
-You can sign up to volunteer using these forms: Tuesdays, Thursdays, and Saturdays.
-There is something to do for all ages and abilities.
+We typically welcome volunteers every week on Thursdays from 3pm to 6pm.
+Before you come, please sign up using this form.
 If you are handy and want to work on bikes, great!
 If you want to learn how to work on bikes, great!
 If you don’t want to work on bikes but still want to pitch in, great!
-We require closed-toed shoes and recommend dressing for the outside temperature.
-All volunteers must wear masks and practice social distancing while inside the warehouse.
+We’ll find something for you to do.
+We require closed-toed shoes and recommend wearing something you don’t mind getting dirty.

 How do you pick who gets a bike?
 We don’t.
-We work with other social service agencies who are serving clients in need.
-If they see that a client needs a bike they let us know and we get them a bike.
-If you or someone you know need a bike and cannot afford any of the bikes in our online store, please contact one of our partner agencies to fill out an application or send us an email if that is not an option.
+We work with other social service agencies and organizations who are already serving clients in need.
+If they see that a client needs a bike they let us know and we get them a free bike through our Change a Tire, Change a Life program.
+If you or someone you know need a bike and cannot afford any of the bikes in our online store, please contact one of our partner agencies to fill out an application or apply for our Earn a Bike program.